- InDesign User Guide

-One of the most common uses for a multi-state object is a slide show that lets viewers of a SWF file click through a set of images.
+One of the most common uses for a multi-state object is a slide show that lets viewers of a EPUB file click through a set of images.
 For example, you can create a slide show of 20 images without having to place the images on 20 different pages.

 To edit a state, select the state in the Object States panel, and then edit the object.
 For example, you can add a stroke or fill or resize the object.

 To add an object to an existing state, select both the object and the multi-state object, and then click the Add Objects To Visible State button .

 To add an object to an existing multi-state object, select both the object and the multi-state object, and then click the Convert Selection To Multi-State Object button .